christianmalek/Argard/README.md

             parser.AddParameterSet("add:^l", add);

             //matches "list -src string -dst string"
-            //instead of src you could use source and for dst you could use destination
+            //instead of "src" you could use "source" and for "dst" you could use "destination"
             //by the way, the order of the options doesn't matter ;) parser.AddParameterSet("list,src|source:^s,dst|destination:^s", list);

-            //here we will set the to parsing arguments. string args = "add 5, 10, 25";
+            //here we will set the arguments which we'll parse. string args = "add 5, 10, 25";

             //call the check args method to start the matching process
             //if it matches with a parameter set, it will trigger the respective event
-            //otherwise it will return false and computes the if-statement if (parser.CheckArgs(args) == false)
+            //otherwise it will return false and computes the if-statement if (parser.Parse(args) == false)
                 Console.WriteLine("Nothing matched. :(");
         }